NW Clinic for Voice & Swallowing

 The conference is intended for speech pathologists, medical professionals, laryngectomees and their families regarding the impact of laryngeal cancer on the individual and rehabilitation needs.
 The faculty includes experts in the fields of all aspects of cancer treatment and rehabilitation.
 In addition, representatives from several medical companies that make laryngectomee-related products will be in attendance to provide information and to answer questions about their products.

-Full time clinical fellowships (2) are being offered at the NW Center for voice and Swallowing, Otolaryngology / Head & Neck Surgery at OHSU.
+Full-time clinical fellowships (2) are being offered at the NW Center for Voice and Swallowing, Otolaryngology/Head and Neck Surgery of Oregon Health & Science University in Portland, Oregon.
 The primary purpose of the program is to train professionals in the areas of voice and swallowing disorders.
-Training in direct patient care to patients (adult and pediatric) with voice disorders, laryngeal voice restoration, speech and swallowing disorders after head and neck cancer, and adult dysphagia.
+Training in direct patient care to patients (adult and pediatric) with voice disorders; alaryngeal voice restoration, speech and swallowing disorders after head and neck cancer and adult dysphagia.

 Training program description for Speech-Language Pathology

-The stipend for the 2013-14 academic year is 35k per annum in addition to health benefits.
+The stipend for 2014-2015 is 35K per annum in addition to health benefits.
 This is a 12 month appointment.
 The beginning date for the fellowship is the first week of September.

 Letters and inquiries should be addressed to: